 - A faculty member may be reappointed for a nonsuccessive term to the committee after an interval of at least three (3) years from a prior term.

-- Members of the University Tenure Committee will be appointed by the President of the University, upon recommendation of the faculty in each College or College, with an equal number appointed from each College or College, and one additional member selected by the President.
-(If there are not sufficient numbers of tenured faculty from each College or College to fill committee positions, members will be chosen from available Colleges).
+- Members of the University Tenure Committee will be appointed by the President of the University, upon recommendation of the faculty in each College, with an equal number appointed from each College, and one additional member selected by the President.
+(If there are not sufficient numbers of tenured faculty from each College to fill committee positions, members will be chosen from available Colleges).

-- The Senior Vice President for Academic Affairs shall be the Chair of the Tenure Committee.
+- The Provost shall be the Chair of the Tenure Committee.

 - The University Tenure Committee shall meet at least quarterly to consider requests for tenure and other tenure-related issues.